-Juvenaire has been in the restoration business for the past 27 years and has successfully completed countless mould remediation projects throughout Queensland.
+Juvenaire has been in the restoration business for over 25 years and has successfully completed countless mould remediation projects throughout Queensland.
 However, new challenges continue to emerge more often than not.
 This particular project is not an exception, with three storeys of mould contamination presenting its fair share of challenges.

 Water damage is a very common occurrence in households; from plumbing issues, water leaks, appliance breakdowns and water overflows, roofing collapse and flooding; all of which often causes extensive damage and subsequent mould growth.
 Mould growth can also be hidden behind building materials and walls and thus is not always easily observable.
 Therefore, it is extremely important to have water damaged areas in a home dried professionally or else mould growth may become an issue.